 This technology – called the American Centrifuge – could restore America’s domestic uranium enrichment capability for both national security and commercial purposes.
-Originally developed by the U.S. Department of Energy in the 1980s and significantly upgraded in recent years by Centrus, these are the most advanced centrifuges in the world.
+Originally developed by the U.S. Department of Energy in the 1980s and significantly upgraded by Centrus over a 15-year period, these are the most advanced centrifuges in the world.
 Their deployment would put the United States at the forefront of uranium enrichment technology.

 The United States, which for decades led the world in uranium enrichment, shut down the last of its outdated and increasingly uneconomical Cold War-era enrichment plants in 2013 – leaving the nation without a domestic, industrial-scale uranium enrichment capability for national security purposes for the first time since the Manhattan Project.

-While current market conditions do not support building a full-scale uranium enrichment plant for commercial purposes, the United States needs an industrial enrichment capability for many reasons – – including strengthening energy security, supporting its nonproliferation policy, providing fuel for the long-term needs of the nuclear Navy, and providing the tritium needed to maintain the effectiveness of America’s nuclear deterrent.
+While current market conditions do not support building a full-scale uranium enrichment plant for commercial purposes, the United States needs an industrial enrichment capability for many reasons – – including providing a fuel source for advanced reactors, strengthening energy security, supporting its nonproliferation policy, providing fuel for the long-term needs of the nuclear Navy, and providing the tritium needed to maintain the effectiveness of America’s nuclear deterrent.

 The American Centrifuge technology is the only technology now available to restore this critical capability.
 An October 2015 report by the U.S. Department of Energy found that Centrus’ AC100 centrifuge is the “most technically advanced and lowest risk option” to meet the nation’s long term national security needs.

-Centrus has been working with the U.S. Department of Energy and the Department’s Oak Ridge National Laboratory for several years to develop, demonstrate, and continue to advance the American Centrifuge technology.
+Centrus has been working with the U.S. Department of Energy and the Department’s Oak Ridge National Laboratory to advance the American Centrifuge technology.